Memorial's Equity Policies

 As part of our office's commitment to transparency and openness, this timeline of the development of a human rights policy for Memorial University is updated regularly as new developments occur.

-The office of the Vice-Provost, EDI-AR, is pleased to announce that we have published the Human Rights Policy draft for public review.
-The office asks the university community to provide feedback on this landmark policy.
+Human Rights Policy draft open for second round of consultation.
 The policy will remain open for feedback until November 6, 2025.
 View the Human Rights Policy Draft.

 November 2023